Coherence and Entanglement in a Non-commutative Spacetime: The Role of the Different Planck Scale Contributions

 \subsection{Lindbladian Weaker than Hamiltonian ($\ell_L \ll \ell_H$)}

 The effect of the different contributions to the Lindblad equation can be seen in Fig.~\ref{fig:conc2}, where we assume different values for the deformation parameters.
-The dissipation effect is described by $\ell_L = 0.005$, while the deformed Hamiltonian is described by $\ell_H = 1$.
+The dissipation effect is described by $\ell_L = 0.05$, while the deformed Hamiltonian is described by $\ell_H = 1$.
 For an initially unentangled state ($\theta = 0$, black curve), we observe a dynamic phenomenon of alternating sudden death and sudden birth of quantum entanglement between the particles, whose amplitude is progressively attenuated by the dissipation introduced by the Lindblad term.
-In contrast, for a partially entangled initial state ($\theta = \pi/6$, blue curve), the concurrence drops monotonically until it vanishes.
+In contrast, for a partially entangled initial state ($\theta = \pi/6$, blue curve), the concurrence drops quicker until it vanishes.

-Similarly, the $l_1$-norm of coherence and quantum discord exhibit oscillatory behavior, as shown in Figs.~\ref{fig:coh2} and \ref{fig:disc2}.
+Similarly, the $l_1$-norm of coherence and quantum mutual information exhibit oscillatory behavior, as shown in Figs.~\ref{fig:coh2} and \ref{fig:disc2}.
 For an initially unentangled state ($\theta = 0$, black curve) and for the partially entangled state ($\theta = \pi/6$, red curve), the coherence oscillates but tends to stabilize over time, as observed in the case where $\ell_H = \ell_L$.
 To further study the role of these contributions, let us consider the opposite case.
-If $\ell_L$ were zero, the system's concurrence and $l_1$-norm of coherence would oscillate without dissipation.